 - La Cascada Kiki - Panama, Chiriquí.
 Powerful waterfall with a vertical plunge.
 Reportedly the tallest waterfall in Panama.

 - Semuc Champey - Guatemala, Alta Verapaz.
-Travertine terraces over a 300 m long section of Cahabòn River, forming a group of small, emerald colored pools.
-Travertine has formed deep, dangerous canyon and cave, where the river disappears.
+Tufa terraces over a 300 m long section of Cahabòn River, forming a group of small, emerald colored pools.
+These pools are in a deep, dangerous canyon and end with a cave, where the river disappears.

 - Waterfalls of Rio Celeste - Costa Rica, Guanacaste.
 Unique waterfall formed by thermal waters containing much lime and sulphur.
 The pool below the fall is sky blue, while the background of the approximately 30 m tall falls is colored orange by travertine and iron salts.
 Sometimes even the falling water is colored in glowing blue color what is an amazing sight.